aduggin/csun2013-presentation/README.md

 # Accessibility on the Olympics website

 	TO DO:
-	* Watch Cait Video
-	* Watch My Video and read slides

 	* Read my confluence accessibility pages
 	* Read my blog article
+	* Read support forum
+	* Read emails to/from Henny and team
 	* Read Read Bee reports
-	* Read emails to/from Henny
+	* Read BBC Sport blog articles
-	* Read support forum
+	* Read CSUN emails

 	* Record a video of the medal table